rashid-360/reactneuralnetwork/README.md

 # Handwritten Digit Recognition with React

-This project is a simple web application built with React that allows users to draw a digit (1-9) on a canvas and predicts the number using a pre-trained neural network.
+This project is a simple web application built with React that allows users to draw a digit (1-9) on a canvas and predicts the number using a pre-calculated neural network model.

 ## Features

 * **Interactive Canvas:** Draw digits directly on the canvas.
-* **MNIST Model:** Utilizes a neural network trained on the MNIST dataset.
+* **Local Model:** Utilizes pre-calculated weights and biases stored in a JSON file.
-* **JSON Weights and Biases:** The model's weights and biases are stored in a JSON file.
+* **Direct Calculation:** Performs neural network calculations directly within the browser using the provided JSON data.
-* **Digit Prediction:** Accurately predicts the drawn digit.
+* **Digit Prediction:** Accurately predicts the drawn digit based on the local model.

 ## How it Works

-The application loads the pre-trained model's weights and biases from a JSON file.
-When a user draws a digit on the canvas, the application processes the image and feeds it into the neural network.
-The network then outputs a prediction, which is displayed to the user.
+The application loads the pre-calculated model's weights and biases from a local JSON file.
+When a user draws a digit on the canvas, the application processes the image and performs the neural network calculations directly using the loaded data.
+The resulting prediction is then displayed to the user.
+No external neural network services are used.

 ![image](https://github.com/user-attachments/assets/b9fed4cd-1208-4af6-91a9-87ea33d152a0)